groupdocs-parser/GroupDocs.Parser-Products/content/parser/java/_index.en.md

       # more_feature_loop
       - title: "Get Text with Plain Text or HTML Formatters"
         content: |
           With GroupDocs.Parser for Java, you can apply various formatters to the Text and HTML.
 You can pull text with Plain Text Formatter for both Simple and ASCII.
-You can also get Text with HTML Formatter and apply formatting to paragraph, hyperlink, font, headings, lists and tables.‎
+You can also get Text with HTML Formatter and apply formatting to paragraph, hyperlink, font, headings, lists and tables.

 ############################# Support ############################
 support: